raceychan/baozi/README.md

 ## Introduction

-dataclass alternative with a greater emphasis on the 'class' aspect.
+'baozi' is a dataclass alternative with a greater emphasis on the 'class' aspect.

 ## Extract features baozi offers